Miss Polonia 2000

-Miss Polonia 2000 was the 26th Miss Polonia pageant, held on October 14, 2000.
+Miss Polonia 2000 was the 26th Miss Polonia pageant, held at the Provincial Culture Center in Kielce, Poland, on October 14, 2000.

 The winner was Justyna Bergmann of Kuyavia-Pomerania and she represented Poland in Miss World 2000.
 1st Runner-Up Malgorzata Rozniecka represented Poland at Miss International 2001.
 2nd Runner-Up Monika Gruda represented the country at Miss Universe 2001.